Edward Finch (diplomat): Early life

 Finch was born Hon.
-Edward Finch, 5th son of Daniel Finch, 2nd Earl of Nottingham, and of his second wife, Hon.
-Anne Hatton, daughter and in her issue sole heiress of Christopher Hatton, 1st Viscount Hatton.
+Edward Finch, 5th son of Daniel Finch, 2nd Earl of Nottingham and 7th Earl of Winchilsea, and of his second wife, Hon.
+Anne Hatton, daughter and later heiress of Christopher Hatton, 1st Viscount Hatton.
+He lived at Burley on the hill with his parents and 11 siblings.
 He was educated at a school at Isleworth and was admitted at Trinity College, Cambridge on 10 October 1713, aged 16, where he obtained an M.A. in 1718.
 He then went on the Grand Tour from 1720 to 1723, visiting France, Italy and Hanover.